-- If you think you will get released quickly, you might be able to skip the jumpsuit and keep wearing your own clothes, otherwise you you will have to change into a jail uniform – the jumpsuit.
+- If you think you will get released quickly, you might be able to skip the jumpsuit and keep wearing your own clothes, otherwise you will have to change into a jail uniform – the jumpsuit.

 Have you ever been booked into jail?
 If you have, you should tell your story.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you share any things that will help others get through the procedure?

 Click here to tell about all about it